lzqsd/TileableTextureSynthesis/README.md

-# Tileable Texture Synthesis from Inverse Rendering for Complex Indoor Scenes: Shape, Spatially-Varying Lighting and SVBRDF from a Single Image
+# Tileable Texture Synthesis
+This is the texture synthesis method used in the paper:
+Li, Z., Shafiei, M., Ramamoorthi, R., Sunkavalli, K., & Chandraker, M. (2020).
+Inverse rendering for complex indoor scenes: Shape, spatially-varying lighting and svbrdf from a single image.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2475-2484).